Anteosaurus: Skull variations and agonistic behaviour

 The numerous skulls of Anteosaurus show a wide range of variation in cranial proportions and extent of pachyostosis.
 Most specifically the development of the postfrontal "horns" and the frontal boss is particularly variable between specimens.
 Some have both the "horns" and the boss massively pachyostosed, others have well-developed "horns" but a weak or nonexistent boss, and some others have a very weakly developed "horns" and boss.
 Even the heavily pachyostosed specimens show between them some variations.
 Some have "horns" relatively small compared to the boss, while others have postfrontal "horns" very massive.
 Some of these variations can be attributed to ontogenetic changes.
 In adults specimens the variations of the development of the frontal boss (to very weak to very strong) can be a sexually dimorphic feature, because in dinocephalians the frontal bosses have been implicated in head-butting and pushing behaviour.

 Various authors have suggested the existence of agonistic behavior in Anteosaurus based on head-butting and/or demonstration involving canines.
-According to Herbert H. Barghusen, Anteosaurus does not use its teeth during intraspecific combat because both animals were able of doing severe damage to each other with their massive canines and incisors.
-The alternative head pushing strategy reduced the risk of fatal injuries in both combatants.
+According to Herbert H. Barghusen, Anteosaurus did not use its teeth during intraspecific combat because both animals would be capable of doing severe damage to each other with their massive canines and incisors.
+The alternative head-butting strategy reduced the risk of fatal injuries in both combatants.
 The contact area of the skull roof during head combat included the most posterior part of the nasal bones, part of the prefrontal, and the entire frontal and postfrontal on either side.
 The thickened and laterally extended postfrontals horn-like bosses reduced the chance of the head of one opponent slipping past the head of the other.

-More recently, Julien Benoit and colleagues have shown that the head of Anteosaurus had a natural posture that was less tilted downwards than that of the tapinocephalids and that, unlike the latter, it does not line up ideally with the vertebral column to optimize a head-to-head combat.
-This peculiarity associated with the presence of a pachyostosis less developed than that of the tapinocephalids and the retention of a large canine led these authors to suggest an agonistic behavior in which Anteosaurus more likely used its large canines for displays and/or during confrontation involving bites.
+More recently, Julien Benoit and colleagues have shown that the head of Anteosaurus had a natural posture that was less tilted downwards than that of tapinocephalids and that, unlike the latter, it does not line up ideally with the vertebral column to optimize head-to-head combat.
+This peculiarity associated with the presence of a pachyostosis less developed than that of the tapinocephalids and the retention of large canines led these authors to suggest an agonistic behavior in which Anteosaurus more likely used its large canines for displays and/or during confrontation involving bites.

 According to Christian Kammerer, the pachyostosis of Anteosaurus would have mainly allowed the skull to resist the cranial stress generated by the powerful external adductor muscles during the bite on a large prey, as has been suggested in other macropredators with a thickened supraorbital region such as rubidgeine gorgonopsians, mosasaurs, some thalattosuchians, sebecosuchians, rauisuchians and various large carnivorous dinosaurs.

-All these authors, however, do not exclude a multiple use of this pachyostosis and the existence in Anteosaurus of a head-butting behaviour requiring however less energy than that of the Tapinocephalidae.
+All these authors, however, do not exclude the possibility of this pachyostosis having multiple uses and the existence in Anteosaurus of a head-butting behaviour requiring less energy than that of the Tapinocephalidae.